Skip to main content

 NGRAM INDEX is an Enterprise Edition feature.
 Contact Databend Support for a license.

-Creates an Ngram index on one or more columns for a table.
+Creates an Ngram index on a column for a table.

 Syntax